SageMathOER-CCC/sage-discrete-math/README.md

 ### How to Make Changes

 After setting up a codespace or cloning the repository to your local machine, you can start making changes to the project.
-PreTeXt uses XML to structure the content and SageMath for interactive code cells.
+PreTeXt uses XML to structure the content and Sage for interactive code cells.
 You can learn more about PreTeXt [here](https://pretextbook.org/).

 You can refer to an overview of features and syntax in the [PreTeXt documentation](https://pretextbook.org/doc/guide/html/overview.html).